 Class of '55 Student Off-Campus Study Award

 The class of 1955 established the Class of ’55 Student Off-Campus Study Endowment Fund in honor of their 50th reunion.
-The class of 1955 understands that off-campus studies courses are increasingly valuable experiential learning opportunities.
-Taking a Block to study ecology in the wild provides insights that can’t be mimicked inside a classroom.
-Cornell graduates who have taken off-campus studies courses are situated to stand out to future employers.
+The class of 1955 understands that off-campus studies courses are increasingly valuable experiential learning opportunities, and that Cornell graduates who have taken off-campus studies courses are situated to stand out to future employers.

-If you want to study off-campus, you might be considered for the Class of ’55 Award.
+If you plan to study off-campus, you may be eligible for the Class of ’55 Award.
 The International Studies Oversight Committee (ISOC) determines if the Class of ’55 Award is the appropriate funding source and the award amount based off of your scholarship application materials.